 It has good resistance to fire.
 But it has high water absorption properties and can be used only in a situation where there is no risk of moisture penetration.

-It can be used in the roofs and in floors above the level of damp proof course.
+It can be used on roofs and on floors above the level of a damp-proof course.

 k.
 Lightweight concrete

 Lightweight concrete, also known as cellular concrete, consists of crushed slag or grits and cement mixed with aluminium powder.
 Bubbles of hydrogen gas are then liberated through the concrete, known as lightweight concrete.

 Employed for lining walls and roofs for heat and sound insulation of buildings.

 It is the geological name given to a group of hydrated, laminar minerals which are aluminium-iron-magnesium silicates and resemble mica in appearance.